ijain/redis-export/README.md

 Task Description
 -----------------
-Data export from xml to redis
+Data export from xml to redis.
+This application requires your local redis-server setup before you can use it.

 Environment
 -------------